vidyagc/portfolio/_posts/2017-12-05-design-nonprofits-2.markdown

 </ol>

 <div style="margin-bottom:.75cm"></div>
 This topic was presented by Scott Anderson from Room 34.
 His handout laid out Things one through five really well, and copying the material here would be repetitive.
-Instead, you can look it over on <a href="https://do4.room34.com/transfer/mcn/Room34_MCN_Presentation_20171128_single.pdf" target="_blank"><u>Room 34</u></a>.
+Instead, you can look it over on <a href="https://do4.room34.com/transfer/mcn/Room34_MCN_Presentation_20171128_single.pdf" target="_blank">Room 34</a>.
 I highly encourge reading through it.
 It covers key points of choosing and engaging with a developer.
 </div>

 <div class="page-content-text">